 - a.
 Acreage of Insured Crop(s) Put to Another Use must first be released by AFSC. - b.
 The Insured is required to contact AFSC five days in advance of putting an Insured Crop to a use other than combining to request an appraisal and release of acres.
-AFSC will need to know: - i.
+The Insured will provide the following information: - i.
 The number of acres intended to be put to an alternate use; - ii.
 The reason for the alternate use; - iii.
 An estimate of the yield. - c.
-Depending on the estimate of yield, the acres may be released from the Branch, or an adjuster may complete a field inspection to determine the yield appraisal before acres are released. - d.
-AFSC may defer the appraisal on a damaged Insured Crop which the Insured intends to Put to Another Use. - e.
-When the Insured has accepted the Appraised Potential Production on any portion of an Insured Crop, no further appraisal will be made on that portion unless, and at the sole discretion of AFSC, substantial damage occurs before the Insured can put the crop to some other use within a reasonable period of time.
-Such Inspection may be subject to a re-inspection administrative fee. - f.
+Depending on the estimate of yield, the acres may be released from an AFSC branch office, or an adjuster may complete a field inspection to determine the yield appraisal before acres are released. - d.
+AFSC may defer the appraisal on a damaged Insured Crop that the Insured intends to Put to Another Use. - e.
+When the Insured has accepted the Appraised Potential Production on any portion of an Insured Crop, no further appraisal will be made on that portion unless, and at the sole discretion of AFSC, substantial damage occurs before the Insured Crop can be Put to Another Use within a reasonable period of time. - i.
+An additional inspection may be subject to a re-inspection administrative fee. - f.
 Where an Insured Crop is Put to Another Use without first being assessed and/or released by AFSC, AFSC will deem the Appraised Potential Production to be zero, and the Uninsured Causes of Loss to be equal to Coverage on acres Put to Another Use. - g.
-The Insured must not dispose of an Insured Crop or put it to a use other than combining without AFSC releasing acres, as it may negatively impact their insurance.
-Once authorized by AFSC, the Insured may leave Inspection Strips or Exclosures if putting acres to another use. - h.
-Where Inspection Strips or Exclosures are authorized by AFSC for all inspection types, the Insured is required to leave Inspection Strips or set up appropriate Exclosures, or AFSC will deem the Appraised Potential production to be zero, and the Uninsured Causes of Loss to be equal to Coverage on the acres Put to Another Use.
+The Insured must not dispose of an Insured Crop or Put to Another Use without AFSC releasing acres, as it may negatively impact their insurance.
+Once authorized by AFSC, the Insured may leave Inspection Strips or Exclosures. - h.
+Where Inspection Strips or Exclosures are authorized by AFSC, the Insured is required to leave Inspection Strips or set up appropriate Exclosures, or AFSC will deem the Appraised Potential production to be zero, and the Uninsured Causes of Loss to be equal to Coverage on the acres Put to Another Use.